yiminchen1999/MLC-Seq/README.md

 ### Requirements
 1. You must have Python3, Python version 3.5+ is required.
 Go to https://www.python.org/downloads/ to download python and follow the instruction for installation.
 2. Clone this repository.
 Click the green button "Code" and click the "Download ZIP" button.
 Now a zip file named "MLC-Seq-main.zip" is downloaded.
 Unzip this file.
-In MacOS system, the path of the project is ~/Downloads/MLC-Seq-main.
-In Windows system, the path of the project is C:\MLC-Seq-main.
+In Linux/MacOS system, usually the path of the project is ~/Downloads/MLC-Seq-main.
+In Windows system, suppose the path of the project is C:\MLC-Seq-main.

 ### Prepare the Environment
 Environment preparation for Linux/MacOS and Windows will be described separately.